Table of Contents

 Management of Dumping Syndrome

-The dumping syndrome can be managed by multiple steps.
-The first and foremost is the lifestyle and dietary modifications.
-The patient is advised to take frequent small meals.
+Dumping syndrome can be managed by multiple steps.
+The first and foremost includes lifestyle and dietary modifications.
+The patient is advised to take frequent, but small, meals.
 The sugar content (carbohydrate) should be reduced.
 The fluid and water intake should be reduced during the meal.

-The medical options that have shown good benefit in the management of dumping syndrome include:
+The medical options that have shown good results in the management of dumping syndrome include:

-- Acarbose: It is an alpha-glycoside hydrolase inhibitor that decreases the dumping syndrome by delaying the carbohydrate absorption and reducing the time between the hyperglycemia and insulin.
+- Acarbose: It is an alpha-glycoside hydrolase inhibitor that decreases the dumping syndrome by delaying the carbohydrate absorption and reducing the time between the hyperglycemia and release of insulin.

-- Octreotide: It is a somatostatin analogue that decreases the dumping syndrome by mainly inhibiting the release of insulin and other gastrointestinal hormones that result in a delay in gastric emptying and small intestinal transit time.
+- Octreotide: It is a somatostatin analogue that decreases the dumping syndrome mainly by inhibiting the release of insulin and other gastrointestinal hormones that delay gastric emptying and small intestinal transit time.
 It further induces a fasting intestinal pattern and causes splanchnic vasoconstriction.

 The surgical intervention options that help in the management of dumping syndrome include:

 - Stomal revision